mscoggs/canvas_grading/README.md

 # canvas_grading
 For a class with N students and Q questions, a grader will have to download and wait for an answer to open NQ times.
-This makes me sad.
-To avoid this, this script combines all of the students responses into Q pdfs, one per question.
+This script avoids this by combining all of the students responses into Q pdfs, one per question.

 ## REQUIREMENTS